quantumlib/Cirq/docs/dev/notebooks.md

 Formatting is easy, the script `check/nbformat` should tell you if your notebooks are formatted or not.
 You can apply the changes in one go with `check/nbformat --apply`.
 It is recommended to add this to you [git pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), to save feedback time and CI resources.

+## Output cells

+Output cells typically should not be saved in the notebook.
+They will be generated for the final site.
+The exception to this rule are notebooks with external dependencies (see below).

 ## Header

 We also expect a standard header to be included in all of our notebooks: